Tables, ladders, and chairs match: WWF/WWE

 At Extreme Rules (2014), a "WeeLC match" was contested between El Torito and Hornswoggle, the first TLC match to involve midget wrestlers and the second to be decided by pinfall or submission.
 The tables, ladders and chairs that the midget wrestlers used in this match were far smaller than the normal sized tables, ladders and chairs.

 At TLC 2014 Bray Wyatt defeated Dean Ambrose in the 17th TLC Match.
 This was also the third TLC match in which victory would be achieved by pinfall or submission.

 At TLC 2015, Sheamus retained the WWE World Heavyweight Championship against Roman Reigns in the 18th TLC Match.

 At TLC 2016, AJ Styles retained the WWE World Championship against Dean Ambrose in the 19th TLC Match.

 TLC 2017 marked the 20th TLC Match.
 Originally scheduled to feature the reunited Shield (Dean Ambrose, Seth Rollins, and Roman Reigns) against the team of The Miz, Braun Strowman, Kane and Cesaro and Sheamus, Reigns was removed from the match due to a legitimate illness.
 Kurt Angle replaced Reigns, making the match Angle's first in WWE since 2006.
 This was the first handicap TLC Match and the fourth decided by pinfall or submission.
+Angle, Strowman, and Cesaro were competing in their first TLC match.

 On the December 10, 2018 episode of Raw Seth Rollins defended the Intercontinental Championship in a TLC match against Baron Corbin.
 A few days later, TLC 2018 marked the first women's TLC Match, as Becky Lynch lost the WWE SmackDown Women's Championship to Asuka in a match also involving Charlotte Flair.
 Also, Braun Strowman defeated Baron Corbin in a TLC Match, thereby earning a WWE Universal Championship match at the Royal Rumble and stripping Corbin of all authoritative power.

 On the NXT: Halloween Havoc special on October 28, 2020, Io Shirai retained the NXT Women's Championship against Candice LeRae in a renamed TLC match—a "Tables, Ladders and Scares match"—renamed to fit the social celebration of Halloween.
 This match used ladders painted black and orange, and tables painted asphalt black with body chalk outlines on them.
 This was the first time a TLC match was ever done on an NXT show.